-- Customs transact the import and export procedures and are responsible for the treatment of smuggling and illegal behavior of import and export of wild animals and plants. - Management Office of Import and Export of Endangered Species established 17 offices and three inspection stations in major domestic port cities.
-Chinese Academy of Sciences established Scientific Commission of Endangered Species, which served as a scientific consulting institution for import and export management. - The international trade of wild animals and plants are under the management of Wild Animal Conservation Law, Forest Law and Regulation on Protection of Wild Plants, Law on Quarantine of Animals and Plants Entering and Leaving the Country (1991) and its implementation regulation, Law on Animal Quarantine (1997). - The competent authorities involved are State Forestry Administration and Ministry of Agriculture, State Fishery Administration, Ministry of Commerce and General Customs Administration. - Since the Administrative Licensing Law became effective on July 1, 2004, the legislative structure for nation's executing CITES shall be perfected further by the enactment of the Regulation on Management of Import and Export of Endangered Wild Animals and Plants.
+1. Species threatened • Customs transact the import and export with extinction. procedures and are responsible for the 2.
+Species not treatment of smuggling and illegal behavior necessarily of import and export of wild animals and threatened with plants. extinction, but in Management Office of Import and Export of which trade must Endangered Species established 17 offices be controlled in and three inspection stations in major order to avoid domestic port cities.
+Chinese Academy of utilization Sciences established Scientific Commission incompatible with of Endangered Species, which served as a their survival. scientific consulting institution for import and 3.
+Species that are export management. protected in at least • The international trade of wild animals and one country, which plants are under the management of Wild has asked other Animal Conservation Law, Forest Law and CITES Parties for Regulation on Protection of Wild Plants, Law assistance in on Quarantine of Animals and Plants controlling the Entering and Leaving the Country (1991) trade. and its implementation regulation, Law on • Each Party to the Animal Quarantine (1997).
+Convention must • The competent authorities involved are designate one or more State Forestry Administration and Ministry of Management Agriculture, State Fishery Administration, Authorities in charge of Ministry of Commerce and General Customs administering the Administration. licensing system and • Since the Administrative Licensing Law one or more Scientific became effective on July 1, 2004, the Authorities to advise legislative structure for nation's executing them on the effects of CITES shall be perfected further by the trade on the status of enactment of the Regulation on the species.
+Management of Import and Export of Endangered Wild Animals and Plants.